jManAscending/DnDHouseRules/README.md

 Ability | Points Required | Comments
 -----|-------|--------
-Weapon Proficiency|30 days|none
+Weapon Proficiency|30|none
-Firearm Proficiency|15 days|applies to firing, repairing requires tools Language|~40 days|time may vary
+Firearm Proficiency|15|applies to firing, repairing requires tools Language|60|
-Skill/Tool Proficiency|80 days|none
+Skill/Tool Proficiency|80|none
-Skill/Tool Expertise|120 days|requires skill proficiency
+Skill/Tool Expertise|120|requires skill proficiency
-Armor Proficiency|120 days|requires previous tier proficiency
+Armor Proficiency|120|requires previous tier proficiency Feat|240|none
-Feat|240 days|none
 Other Class Feature|variable|Depends on DM judgement calls

 Each downtime day training under someone with proficiency will double the points you gain for that day.
 If they have expertise in the tool/skill, it will count triple.
 Prices for training may vary depending on in-story context.
 If you want a specific class feature, it will require training under someone of the relevant class.